borjajimnz/text-input-autocomplete/README.md

 ## Usage

 By default, we will use a non-native datalist.
 If you want to use the native one, simply add `->datalistNative()`.

+Use the *Tab* key to navigate through the available options in the datalist, or move around using the *Up* and *Down* arrow keys.

 ```php
 use Borjajimnz\TextInputAutocomplete\Forms\Components\AutoComplete;